The theoretical diesel cycle is the theoretical cycle of a diesel engine, also known as a compression ignition engine.

-Next, the heat introduced will have the following value:
+Then the heat entered will have the following value:

-It should be noted that in a transformation with introduction of heat at constant pressure the value of the enthalpy of the active fluid varies, while in the case of the transformation at constant volume, the change in the internal energy of the fluid varies.
-As the subtraction of the heat Q2 is carried out as in the otto cycle, we can write:
+It should be noted that in a transformation with the introduction of heat at constant pressure, the value of the enthalpy of the active fluid varies, while in the case of a transformation at constant volume, the value of the internal energy of the fluid varies.
+Since the heat subtraction Q2 is carried out as in the Otto cycle, we can write:

-and as the fluid is a perfect gas and the cycle is ideal:
+and since the fluid is a perfect gas and the cycle is ideal:

-Therefore, the ideal thermal performance of the theoretical diesel cycle is valid:
+Therefore, the ideal thermal performance of the theoretical diesel cycle is:

-expression fully analogous to that found for the ideal performance of the otto theoretical cycle.
+expression completely analogous to that found for the ideal performance of the theoretical Otto cycle.

-For the transformation 2-3 of combustion at constant pressure we have:
+For the 2-3 transformation of constant pressure combustion we have:

-For the adiabatic transformations 1-2 of compression and 3-4 of expansion we have, respectively:
+For the adiabatic transformations 1-2 compression and 3-4 expansion we have, respectively:

-Substituting this expression in the ideal thermal performance, it results:
+Substituting this expression for the ideal thermal performance, it results:

-indicating with t & rsquo; the relation between the volumes V3 and V2 at the end and at the beginning, respectively, of the phase of combustion at constant pressure, to which we will give the name of "combustion relation at constant pressure", and remembering that
+indicating with t 'the relationship between the volumes V 3 and V 2 at the end and at the beginning, respectively, of the constant pressure combustion phase, to which we will give the name "constant pressure combustion ratio", and recalling that

-Finally, we obtain the expression of the ideal thermal performance of the theoretical diesel cycle:
+we finally obtain the expression of the ideal thermal efficiency of the theoretical cycle say l:

-In this expression we see that it is, for the diesel cycle, function of the compression ratio, of the combustion relation at constant pressure and the relation k between the specific heats.
+In this expression we see that he is, for the diesel cycle, a function of the compression ratio, the constant pressure combustion ratio and the ratio k between the specific heats.

-Expressions of the thermal performances of the otto and diesel cycles differ only by the term in parentheses, which is always greater than 1, and, therefore, it appears clear that the same compression ratio is greater for the otto cycle than for the other cycle. for the diesel cycle.
-Reducing t & rsquo; that is, the heat introduced at constant pressure, the yield of the diesel cycle is close to that of the otto cycle, with which it matches for t & rsquo; = 1.
+The expressions of the thermal efficiencies of the Otto and diesel cycles differ only by the term in parentheses, which is always greater than 1, and, therefore, it is clear that with equal compression ratio he is greater for the Otto cycle than for the diesel cycle.
+By reducing t ', that is, the heat introduced at constant pressure, the performance he of the diesel cycle approaches that of the Otto cycle, with which it matches for t' = 1.